cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 > back in linearly during the analysis of section 4?
 I expect this has some
 > ramifications.

 This was something we puzzled over for a while.
-Ultimately, we chose our approach because it is less than obvious how to incorporate a depth-dependent tectonic stress into the calculations.
-The horizontal loading functions specify horizontal surface loads that are then propagated into the subsurface using Cerruti's solutions [Appendix A2].
-The Liu and Zoback formulations of the loading functions require a fixed tectonic stress, or the tectonic stress at zero depth.
-Because we assume that tectonic stress increases linearly from zero with depth, the tectonic stress at the surface is zero.
+However, the horizontal loading functions specify horizontal surface loads that are then propagated into the subsurface using Cerruti's solutions [Appendix A2].
+The Liu and Zoback formulations of the loading functions require a fixed tectonic stress at depths above zero (i.e., in the topography that is imposed on the surface of the elastic half-space).
+Because we assume that tectonic stress increases linearly with depth, with zero contribution of tectonic stress at the surface of the half-space, tectonic stress does not need to be included in the horizontal loading function of the second order terms of the topographic stresses.

 An additional complication is that the calculation of topographic stresses in the region (not their interpolation onto the fault) takes about 9 hours, and